solariun/CorePartition/README.md

 # CorePartition
-Partitioning a CORE into several Threads with no simple prioritizing, this was designed to work, virtally, with any modern micro controller or Microchip as long it uses reverse bottom - up stack addressing
+Partitioning a CORE into several Threads with a simple prioritizing scheduller (controled by nice), this was designed to work, virtally, with any modern micro controller or Microchip as long it uses reverse bottom - up stack addressing

 Be ware this Library will only work with C++, C will not use the needed memory model for creating and pagining the threads.